ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 ### Meta object

 The `meta` object includes a `components` object, where the keys are component names and the values are the component data.

 These are Request Meta components, and allow the client to express things to the server about the request.
-In this example, the client has idenitifed this query by an ID which the server may reference.
+In this example, the client has identified this query by an ID which the server may reference.

 The `request` object in the `meta` object provides version information about the components used in the request.
 Each key is one of the component types found in a request (`search` or `requestMeta`).